HubertZgola/music-app/README.md

 ### 2. Run the Ansible Playbook

-Go to the nukepol application directory.
+Go to the music-app application directory.
 Run the Ansible playbook located in the repository by executing CLI command: ansible-playbook playbook.yml